clairexen/riscv-fanfic/riscv-cfmt/riscv-cfmt.md

     | i2| rs3"|  imm4 | rs2"| f2| rs1"| 11|  f3 | rd" |   MISC-MEM  | c4-type
     |---------------------------------------------------------------|

+> *Alternatively, the c2/c3/c4 instructions could be placed in the reserved rm=101/rm=110 space in MADD/MSUB/NMSUB/NMADD, using one major opcode for each of the c2/c3/c4 formats and reserving the last major opcode for 8 r4-type instructions.
+(The size of the reserved encoding space for c2/c3/c4 would be the same in either case.)*

 Using this encoding scheme we could easily reserve sufficient space for 32 instructions of each of the three c2/c3/c4-type instructions formats, with the maximum 12/9/6-bit immediate.
 And of course more if not all immediate bits are